 The ‘side effects’ of this episode from my childhood:

-1) I do not sing in front or even hum a tune when others are around.
+1) I do not sing or even hum a tune when others are around.
 But my children will tell you that’s not true.
 When they were little, I sang to them every night before they went to bed.
 It used to be a mix of bhajans and songs I learnt at the music school.
 I sing along when I hear songs that are familiar to me, sometimes so loud that off-late they ask me to please shut up 🙂

 2) I can to some extent catch when people sing off tune and again to some extent carry a tune without going off.